Announcing a new cross disciplinary Open

 Plants, People, Planet aims to publish outstanding research across the plant sciences, placing it firmly within the context of its wider relevance to people, society and the planet.
 We therefore encourage scientists to consider carefully the impact or potential impact of their research on people’s daily lives, on society, and on the world in which we live.
 We welcome submissions from all areas of plant sciences, from ecosystem studies to molecular genetics, and particularly encourage interdisciplinary studies, for instance within the social and medical sciences and chemistry and engineering.

 Plant science is a rapidly-moving field, and as such, Plants, People, Planet offers a platform for new and emerging plant science subject areas that have the potential for societal impact.
 To highlight the impact or potential impact of the research to society all submissions should be accompanied by a ‘societal impact statement’.

 Information for authors seeking to publish with Plants, People, Planet can be found in the Author Guidelines.

 Information about the Editorial team led by Editor-in-Chief Professor Simon Hiscock (University of Oxford, UK and Director of the Oxford Botanic Garden and Harcourt Arboretum) can be found here.

-Submission to Plants, People, Planet will be open soon!
+Submission to Plants, People, Planet is now open!